6 killed in Russian attacks on Ukraine as Kyiv continues drone counterstrikes

-KYIV, Ukraine — (AP) — Six people have been killed in Russian attacks on Ukraine in the past 24 hours, local officials reported Sunday.
+KYIV, Ukraine — (AP) — Russian attacks on Ukraine over a 24-hour period killed six people, local officials reported Sunday.

 Two people were killed and three more injured in the Kherson area after more than 100 shells bombarded the region over the weekend, local governor Oleksandr Prokudin wrote on social media.